advanced-computer-lab-2023/fatty-and-co-Clinic/README.md

 - Project is in development stage
 - unit tests are needed
-- UI and UX need to be improved in several areas such as booking an appointment [include all missing or broken requirements here]
+- UI and UX need to be improved in several areas such as booking an appointment and viewing doctor requests
+- [include all missing or broken requirements here]

 ## Code Style